SamX23/Android-First-App/README.md

 # Android-First-App
-My first android app using Android Studio
+My first android app using JAVA on Android Studio

 # About
 Android application to show the vacation list on Cianjur city in West Java of Indonesia.
+This app keeps updating...

 # Screenshoot
 - Soon updated

 # Feature
-- 10 Recycler list of Place
+- Recycler list of Place
 - Detailed page each click on Recycler List
 - About me page
 - Option Menu